winterkami/TodoList/README.md

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.

+This project aims to implement a simple To-Do list that allows user to add, edit, delete and mark tasks as completed.
+The user should also be able to set different priorities for each task, sort and filter tasks by a task property such as priority or due date.
+The user is able to interact with the To-Do list through a Java GUI.
+The motivation behind this project is to provide a simple and easy to use To-Do list that can be used by anyone.
+The simplicity of the project allows us to focus on the concepts and tools learned throughout the course for designing, developing, testing and deploying a software project.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process